 UNCOVERING THE TOP 5 MYTHS ABOUT GAY PORN

-since the death of the Gay Porn Actor and Producer Timothy Chanaud.
+since the passing of the Gay Porn Actor and Producer Timothy Chanaud.
 The stage name that made him famous was Andy Dill.
 He was born in Port Washington, New York and performed in more than 25 adult films including "There Goes the Neighborhood," "Packers," "Bustin' Ass," "Gay Dreams 2" and "Face Ryders."

 He founded Dill Media, and was vice-president of production for Bear Films where he produced titles including "Bear Voyage 2- Rock the Boat," "My Bear Ass" and "Bears Will be Bears."
 Andy passed away in San Francisco, California in 2006 after a bout of meningitis.